LanceMcCarthy/GoldenClouds/index.md

 ### Security Cameras

-There are security cameras on the property, please read and understand this section so that you know when they're operational.
+There are security cameras on the property, please read and understand this section so that you can feel comfortable and confident during your stay.

 The 3 internal cameras that only face the common areas.
 They are all in clear view of occupants; **Living Room**, **Game Room** and **Hallway**.
 These are not recording while there is a guest on the property.

-* **Recording Schedule** - The system is not recording or detecting motion while a guest is present, this is the `Guest Present - No Recording` schedule.
-It begins at 1:00 PM on the day of your check-in and ends on 11:00 AM on the day of your check-out.
+* **Internal Cameras Disabled** - During your stay, the 3 internal cameras are set to Privacy Mode from 1:00 PM on the day of your check-in and ends on 11:00 AM on the day of your check-out.
+This *completely blacks out all the pixels at the firmware level!*
-* **Guest Access to Camera Feeds** - We can give you guest access to the web dashboard to verify the camera feeds are not recording and have the privacy mode applied (_just ask Lance to enable the guest account, it only take a couple seconds_).
+* **Guest Access to Camera Feeds** - IF you would like access to the camera system so that you can enable or disable Privacy Mode, let Lance know and he'll give you a username and password to the Guest Home Assistant website.
   1. Go to [Golden Clouds - Home Assistant](https://ha.goldenclouds.dvlup.com) and login
     * **Username**: `localguest`
-    * **Password**: This will be uniquely created for every guest
+    * **Password**: This will be unique for every guest
   2. ![HA home page](https://user-images.githubusercontent.com/3520532/185434001-62ca3173-6636-4ef5-a6aa-6066d0d3f197.png)
-* **Privacy Mode** - You have the direct capability to enable and disable Privacy Mode for the 3 internal general area cameras.
-You can turn on privacy while you're in the house and also turn it off while you're out.
+* **Operating Privacy Mode**
   1. Click the little eye icon to enable or disable Privacy Mode
   2. Wait ~5 seconds for the mode to be applied to the device.
 In this screenshot, the camera on the left has Privacy Mode turned on.
     * ![privacy mode](https://user-images.githubusercontent.com/3520532/185434308-c15c4f63-29b9-44f7-9987-867001ae20e0.png)
 * Please do not **move**, **remove**, **reposition**, or **unplug** any security devices (loss of power will trigger a security event).
 Any damage to security devices resulting from guest manipulation will be the responsibility of the guest and submitted to AirCover for reimbursement.

-> There are two temporary WiZ cameras: one in the living room on top of the blinds, this is facing the wall and is not used.
-The one on the window sill faces the left part of the backyard and is for external security.
-It does not have a view of the patio or jacuzzi.
-You can unplug the internal one if you want.
+If you have any questions or concerns, please do not remain silent!
+Message Lance on AirBnb and he will respond quickly to answer all your questions.